ntrrgc/schroot-scripts/README.md

 1. Clone this repository somewhere.

-2. Edit `schroot/schroot.conf` in order to set a name for the chroot, give your user permission rights and so on.
+2. Edit `schroot-config/schroot.conf` in this repo in order to set a name for the chroot, give your user permission rights and so on.

 3. Use debootstrap to install something Debian-based.